Jan 22 13:55 UTC

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp1-2 (on a scale of 0-9) and will cover all of Iceland from 23:30.
-Viewed from Reykjavík, when active, the Aurora is positioned above the NNW horizon.
-When viewing the Aurora from the South Coast, seek higher ground and avoid mountains in a NNE-NNW direction where possible.
+The current Aurora is a Kp2-3 (on a scale of 0-9) and will cover all of Iceland from 22:30.
+Viewed from Reykjavík, when active, the Aurora is positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
+In addition it covers the Faroe Islands and northern-mid Scandinavia.

-Aurora Conditions in 61 minutes:The Aurora will remain at the same reach.
+Aurora Conditions in 54 minutes:The Aurora will contract to a Kp2.

 Inactive